Roman Catholic Diocese of Oslo

-The Diocese of Oslo (Dioecesis Osloënsis) is an exempt Latin Church diocese of the Catholic Church located in the city of Oslo in Norway.
+The Diocese of Oslo (Dioecesis Osloënsis) is an exempt Latin Catholic diocese of the Catholic Church located in the city of Oslo in Norway.

 Parishes

 The territory is divided into 25 parishes, located in the following sites: Oslo (3), Moss, Askim, Fredrikstad, Halden, Lillestrøm, Hamar, Kongsvinger, Lillehammer, Jessheim, Hønefoss, Stabekk, Drammen, Fagernes, Tønsberg, Larvik, Sandefjord, Porsgrunn, Arendal, Kristiansand, Stavanger, Haugesund, and Bergen.